GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 Waste becomes a monetary substrate, and our money will grow from it like a mushroom after a spring rain.
 This “**trash → cash**” loop transforms pollution into paychecks, linking ecology and economy through physics.

 This isn’t hand-wavy climate optimism or environmental appeasement: the **system literally depends** on this physical substrate to offload digital currency from the grid and prevent catastrophic storage costs (demurrage).

-Carbon is crucial to making physical currency more durable, and we've conveniently been storing this newly valuable resource in a readily accessible location for quite some time.
-Sharp thinking, humanity!
+Carbon is crucial to making physical currency more durable, and we've conveniently been storing this newly valuable resource in a readily accessible location for quite some time. *Sharp thinking, humanity.*

 Robotic work creates digital wealth.
 Recycling redeems it as physical wealth.